diarmidmackenzie/christmas-scene/research/README.md

 I did briefly look at Cannon.js.
 A-Frame physics system didn't give me the level of collision info I needed, when using Cannon, but the direct Cannon.js API would probably have met my needs.
 I was hesitant to go further along this path because I've seen Cannon.js deliver some fairly unrealistic physics simulation in the past.

 I haven't yet got around to looking at PhysX/Vartiste.
-With the progress now made with Ammo.js, I don't expect that I will for this project...
+With the progress now made with Ammo.js, I don't expect that I will for this project... (the Ammo.js crashes being the one thing that might change this, if I can't solve them...)